-The City does have some contract requirements detailed in the City Charter, City Code and in the City Policy & Procedure Manual.
-In 2008, city-wide training is being provided on purchasing and contracting.
+The City does have some contract requirements detailed in the City Charter, City Code, and in the City Policy & Procedure Manual.
+In 2008, city-wide training was conducted on purchasing and contracting procedures.
 Complete written contracting procedures will be developed together with updating the accounting policies and procedures manual reported as finding 96-10.